Doctorate

-A doctorate (from Latin docere, "to teach"), doctor's degree (from Latin doctor, "teacher"), or doctoral degree is a postgraduate academic degree awarded by universities and some other educational institutions, derived from the ancient formalism licentia docendi ("licence to teach").
+A doctorate (from Latin doctor, meaning "teacher") or doctoral degree is a postgraduate academic degree awarded by universities and some other educational institutions, derived from the ancient formalism licentia docendi ("licence to teach").

 In most countries, a research degree qualifies the holder to teach at university level in the degree's field or work in a specific profession.
 There are a number of doctoral degrees; the most common is the Doctor of Philosophy (PhD), awarded in many different fields, ranging from the humanities to scientific disciplines.

-In the United States and some other countries, there are also some types of technical or professional degrees that include "doctor" in their name and are classified as a doctorate in some of those countries.
-Professional doctorates historically came about to meet the needs of practitioners in a variety of disciplines.

 Many universities also award honorary doctorates to individuals deemed worthy of special recognition, either for scholarly work or other contributions to the university or society.

 History

 Middle Ages

 The term doctor derives from Latin, meaning "teacher" or "instructor".
 The doctorate (Latin: doctoratus) appeared in medieval Europe as a license to teach Latin (licentia docendi) at a university.
-Its roots can be traced to the early church in which the term doctor referred to the Apostles, church fathers, and other Christian authorities who taught and interpreted the Bible.
+Its roots can be traced to the early church in which the term doctor referred to the Apostles, Church Fathers, and other Christian authorities who taught and interpreted the Bible.

 The right to grant a licentia docendi (i.e. the doctorate) was originally reserved to the Catholic Church, which required the applicant to pass a test, take an oath of allegiance, and pay a fee.
 The Third Council of the Lateran of 1179 guaranteed access—at that time essentially free of charge—to all able applicants.
 Applicants were tested for aptitude.
 This right remained a bone of contention between the church authorities and the universities, slowly distancing themselves from the Church.
 In 1213 the right was granted by the pope to the University of Paris, where it became a universal license to teach (licentia ubique docendi).
 However, while the licentia continued to hold a higher prestige than the bachelor's degree (baccalaureus), the latter was ultimately reduced to an intermediate step to the master's degree (magister) and doctorate, both of which now became the accepted teaching qualifications.
 According to Keith Allan Noble (1994), the first doctoral degree was awarded in medieval Paris around 1150 by the University of Paris.

 George Makdisi theorizes that the ijazah issued in early Islamic madrasahs was the origin of the doctorate later issued in medieval European universities.
 Alfred Guillaume and Syed Farid al-Attas agree that there is a resemblance between the ijazah and the licentia docendi.
 However, Toby Huff and others reject Makdisi's theory.
-Devin J. Stewart notes a difference in the granting authority (individual professor for the ijzazah and a corporate entity in the case of the university doctorate).
+Devin J. Stewart notes a difference in the granting authority (individual professor for the ijazah and a corporate entity in the case of the university doctorate).